JankariTech/blog/src/assets/Playwright/Playwright-intro.md

 npm run test:e2e tests/acceptance/features/todo.feature
 ```

 This will run your feature file.
-As the steps aren't implemented yet you will get something like this on your screen.
+As the steps aren't implemented, yet you will get something like this on your screen.

 ```console
 ?
 Given a user has navigated to the homepage